pstewa33/11tyPortfolio/src/case-studies/smokefree.md

 ---
-title: Case Study Template
+title: Smokefree Vet NRT Redesign
 layout: /layouts/case-study.njk
-permalink: /case-studies/template.html
+permalink: /case-studies/smokefree.html
 project-img: https://placehold.co/600x400
 overview:
-  role: Role
+  role: UX Designer
-  team: Team
+  team: UX Designer, Content Strategist
   timeline: X months
-  dates: (MM, YYYY - MM, YYYY)
+  dates: (04, 2025 - 07, 2025)
-  tools: tool, tool, tool
-  desc: Provide context about the project, the company or client, and what you were trying to achieve.
-Explain the business goals and user needs that drove this project.
+  tools: Figma, Crazy Egg
+  desc: <p>SmokefreeVET is a U.S. Department of Health and Human Services initiative that helps Veterans quit tobacco through evidence-based resources, including Nicotine Replacement Therapy (NRT).</p><br><p>This project focused on modernizing the NRT experience by replacing downloadable PDF fact sheets with web-based content and restructuring the NRT landing page’s information hierarchy to better support user needs and stakeholder goals.</p>
 project_goals:
-  - goal: Goal 1
+  - goal: Improve User Experience
-  - goal: Goal 2
+  - goal: Boost Search Engine Optimization
-  - goal: Goal 3
+  - goal: Prioritize Useful Content
-problem-statement: Craft a clear, compelling problem statement that describes the pain points users were experiencing.
-This should be specific and grounded in real user feedback or data.
-research-phase: Discovery
-research-statement: To understand the problem deeply, I conducted comprehensive research using multiple methods to gather both qualitative and quantitative insights.
+problem-statement: The Smokefree Veterans Quit with NRT Interactive Tool relied on outdated interactions and content that limited usability, discoverability, and content effectiveness.
+Our challenge was to redesign the experience to better serve Veterans, improve SEO performance, and highlight the most useful information.
+research-statement: Using heatmaps, click-through rates, and behavioral analytics, we evaluated user interaction patterns to uncover engagement gaps and usability challenges within the experience.
 methods:
-  - method: User Interviews
-    method-desc: 12 in-depth interviews with target users to understand pain points and needs.
-    research-link: link
-    research-link-text: 29 Participants
-  - method: Competitive Analysis
-    method-desc: Analyzed 5 competitors to identify industry patterns and opportunities.
   - method: Analytics Review
-    method-desc: Examined user behavior data to identify drop-off points and usage patterns
+    method-desc: Utilized Crazy Egg analytics tools to understand how users interacted with the page and to pinpoint engagement drop-offs and usability issues.
     research-link: link
-    research-link-text: 10,000+ Sessions
-  - method: Surveys
-    method-desc: Gathered quantitative data on user preferences and satisfaction levels
+    research-link-text: Crazy Egg Analytics (show to the right)
 key-findings:
-  - finding: Finding 1
-  - finding: Finding 2
-  - finding: Finding 3
+  - finding: The dosage graphics had a significant amount of dead clicks and rage clicks.
+  - finding: Long Scroll - users stopped before getting to the high priority content lower on the page.
+  - finding: Fact sheets were static PDFs that would need frequent updates
 user-insights: Based on research insights, I identified two primary user archetypes that represent different needs and behaviors.
 personas:
   - name: User Name